September 12th, 2020

 • When in doubt, it’s better to overdress than underdress.

 You can avoid long, painfully slow lines by booking tickets in advance for most of the attractions you want to see.
-Better yet, book with a tour operator and get special VIP access to attractions like the Sistine Chapel and the Uffizi with an expert guide who can show you areas not generally open to the general public.
+Better yet, book with a italian tour operator and get special VIP access to attractions like the skip-the-line tour of Sistine Chapel and the skip-the-line tour of the Uffizi with an expert guide who can show you areas not generally open to the general public.
+For example, experiences like the Private Rome in a Day Tour with Vatican, Colosseum, Sistine Chapel, Ancient Forum allow you to maximize your time by accessing exclusive entrances while gaining deep insights from expert guides.

 A standard greeting in Italy is prendiamo un caffe (care for a coffee)Italians love coffee that much.
 Therefore, when in Italy, it’s important to observe the customs and accord it the proper respect.
 For example: